loftwah/linux-for-pirates/index.md

 `traceroute`: This command be used to trace the route between yer system and another device on the network.
 Ye can use it to see the path that packets be taking between yer system and the destination.

 `netstat`: This command be used to display information about yer system's network connections and routing tables.
 Ye can use it to view information about active connections and network routes.

+  Ahoy matey!
+ICMP be like a messenger bird for yer network, it be used for sendin' error messages and status information between devices.
+Ye see, just like how a pirate ship needs to send messages to other ships to coordinate actions, a network needs to send messages to other devices to coordinate communication.

+  ICMP be used for a variety of things, such as letting a device know that it can't reach a destination, or that a destination is too busy to respond.
+It also be used for diagnostic purposes, such as the "ping" command, which be like shoutin' "Ahoy!" to a ship to see if they be there.

+  And just like how a pirate ship needs a good messenger to send important messages, a network needs ICMP to send important information between devices.

+  SNMP be like the ship's log of yer network, it be used for keepin' track of all the happenings on the network and givin' ye information about the devices connected to it.
+Ye see, just like how a pirate ship needs a log to keep track of its journey, a network needs SNMP to keep track of what's happening on it.

+  SNMP be used for monitorin' and managin' devices on a network, it be used to gather information about the devices, such as their uptime, CPU usage, and memory usage, and it can also be used to change settings on the devices.

+  SNMP be based on a client-server model, the devices on the network be the "servers" and the network management system be the "client".
+The client sends SNMP requests to the servers and the servers respond with the requested information.

+  SNMP is one of the most common protocol for network management, it's easy to use and widely supported by many different vendors.
+And just like how a pirate ship needs a good navigator to find its way, a network needs SNMP to find its way around and keep track of everything.

+  Yarr!

 `route`: This command be used to view and modify the routing table on yer system.
 Ye can use it to add, delete, or modify routes on yer system.